hi7/vex2d/README.md

 # 2D Vector Editor written in Zig with Hexops Mach Engine in the future.

-Right now this is an executable for testing wgsl shaders on the fly.
+Right now this shows an colored Window.

 Build it and run it with:
 `zig build run`